 - They assumed no one would ever find the body.

 ‘The body floated up.’
 The Mula-Mutha river has currents, which loosened the boulders and the body surfaced.
 If only they had studied their dumping ground a little.
 When Lady Providence decides to play her cards, there is no stopping the domino effect.
 Headlines screamed that the killers had been caught.
-Six and half years after the trial began, the four were hanged to death in Yerawada Jail.
+Six and half years after the trial began, the 4 were hanged to death in Yerawada Jail.
 The murders inspired movies such as Maaficha Sakshidar (1986) a Marathi film starring Nana Patekar, who portrayed the role of Jakkal – and Paanch (2003), an Anurag Kashyap movie.”

 “The concerned offences were committed between January, 1976 and March, 1977.
-In other words, the Death Penalty has been brooding over each one’s head for an excruciatingly long period… having regard to the magnitude, the gruesome nature of offences and the manners perpetrating them this case, in all the facts and circumstances, must be regarded as falling within the rare of the rarest category… any leniency shown in the matter of sentence would not only be misplaced but will certainly give rise to and foster a feeling of private revenge among the people leading to destabilization of the society… Death Sentence awarded to the petitioners should be carried out without any further loss of time.”
+In other words, the Death Penalty has been brooding over each one’s head for an excruciatingly long period… having regard to the magnitude, the gruesome nature of offences and the manners perpetrating them this case, in all the facts and circumstances, must be regarded as falling within the rare of the rarest category… any leniency shown in the matter of sentence would not only be misplaced but will certainly give rise to and foster a feeling of private revenge among the people leading to destabilization of the society… Death Sentence awarded should be carried out without any further loss of time.”

 – Hon’ble Judges V.D.
 Tulzapurkar and Ranganath Misra, Munawar Harun Shah, (1983) 3 SCC 354.